hzsolt21/hzsolt21.github.io/_drafts/ADLabReview.markdown

 <-- ADLAB PIC -->

+<h2>About the Instructor</h2>
+Nikhil Mittal is the instructor of this course and that's a real bonus.
+His explanations were on point and crystal clear.
+He managed to make the the course objectives as well as learning objectives of the lab as easily understandable and doable as possible.
+Special mention to the design of the course where he shows not only the offensive side of the attack but also the defensive side of the attack.
+This adds HUGE value to the course.
+Few places he shows the misconfiguration from the GUI of the Domain Controller.
+These subtle things are really important if you're into consulting etc. where you need to provide actual recommendations to your clients.
+I'm pretty sure Nikhil kept this in mind for the course.

+<h2>and then THE EXAM.. </h2>
+It is a 24-hour exam, with additional 48-hours to make the report and submit.
+There are few requirements for the report.

+* Report should be professional!
+* Report should include screenshots of tools used and their output
+* Report should consist proper recommendations to the issues you've identified in the exam.

 <h2>So, what's next?</h2>

 I will probably take their RED TEAM LAB course which is a challenge and not a learning lab as this one.
-That lab is more tougher than the Active Directory Lab and will also
+That lab is more tougher than the Active Directory Lab and will also be having more challenges than the current Active Directory Lab.